rawjeev/guild-assistant/README.md

 ## Project Description

 A tool that helps design native plant guilds for ecological restoration, agroforestry, and permaculture.
-It combines **LLMs**, **RAG (Retrieval-Augmented Generation)**, **Semantic Web Knowledge Graphs**, and **ML-based recommendations** — built with modern AI engineering patterns to reason about combinations of flora and fauna for specific ecoregions, climates, and goals.
+It combines **LLMs**, **RAG (Retrieval-Augmented Generation)**, **Semantic Web Knowledge Graphs**, and **ML-based recommendations** to reason about combinations of flora and fauna for specific ecoregions, climates, and goals.

 ## Motivation